What’s in a Confidential Information Memorandum (CIM)?

 To find more examples, Google “confidential information memorandum” or “offering memorandum” or “CIM” plus the company name, industry name, or geography you are seeking.

-Picking an Example CIM
+Picking an Example CIM to Analyze

 To illustrate how you might write a CIM as a banker and how you might interpret a CIM in buy-side roles, let’s take a look at the one above for Consolidated Utility Services (CUS).